entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Cloutier (1991a, b, char.
+> - Clement *et al.* (2024): "Cloutier (1991a, b, char.
 23) recognized three conditions for the contact of cheek bones: complete suture among cheek bones (0), loose articulation of the postspiracular (1), and loose articulation of the postspiracular and postorbital (3).
 Forey (1998, char.
 29) defined the contact among cheek bones either as sutured to one another (0) or separated from one another (1).
 The condition takes into account the relationships primarily among the principal cheek bones, meaning the postorbital, squamosal, preoperculum and quadratojugal."

 > - The coding of *Qujingodus* is ?.